metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 ******************************************************************************
 3. Create a *links* directory (*for Sample and OldSampleName column as input*)
 ******************************************************************************
-When using the method of the *Sample column* or the *OldSampleName* for the definition of the sequencing read files used as input, all the *.fastq.gz* files must be located within one single directory.
-By default, this directory is named "*links/*"and is found in the working directory but another path can be defined by the "*link_directory*" parameter of the *config file*.
+When using the method of the `A. Sample column`_ or the `B. OldSampleName column`_ for the definition of the sequencing read files used as input, all the *.fastq.gz* files must be located within one single directory.
+By default, this directory is named "*links/*"and is found in the working directory, but another path can be defined by the "*link_directory*" parameter of the *config file*.
 It is recommended to create symbolic links of the original reads into this *links/* directory.

 *for instance*::